federated-data-sharing/common-api/doc/User_Guide_Containerising_Tasks.md

 ![Reading and writing from the container](./sketch_docker.jpg)

-When running a federated task in a more complex scenario, the same container might be used across multiple sites, or a selection filter might process only some of the data available at a given site.
-When combining data, it is useful to consider what 'post-processing' produces the final output you require:
+Federated analysis can be run on more than one node or site.
+When running a federated task in that more complex scenario, the same container might be used across multiple sites, or a selection filter might process only some of the data available at a given site.
+In this case it is important to consider a two stage process:

+- distribute the code to each site and obtain intermediate results
+- combine data in a post-processing step

+The 'post-processing' step is what produced the final output you are aiming for:

 ![Overview](./sketch_full.jpg)